amorgan101010/dotfiles/README.md

 I'm going to commit an empty folder for now, because I know my work install of `neofetch` is more functional.
 I think I messed up the directory structure before, or something?

-### ZSH
+### oh-my-zsh

 Now THIS ONE I maintain; I use this stuff the most often!
 I do need to reconcile the divergence between the version in this repo and my work setup, though.
+Oh My ZSH should be installed before stowing this.
+Additionally, a few of the plugins I use must be cloned from their GitHub repos.

+- To install Oh My ZSH!:

+  - `sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`

+- Plugins to clone:

+  - `git clone https://github.com/zsh-users/zsh-syntax-highlighting ~/.oh-my-zsh/custom/plugins/zsh-syntax-highlighting`

+  - `git clone https://github.com/zsh-users/zsh-autosuggestions ~/.oh-my-zsh/custom/plugins/zsh-autosuggestions`